-NuQ® Panel Tests:
+NuQ[®] Panel Tests:

-- Research Use Only Market - The NuQ® panel of tests has been released for the RUO market. - In-Vitro Diagnostics Market - CE Marking (Europe): A pilot NuQ® panel of 3 tests underwent external third party retrospective clinical validations during 2012 which took approximately nine (9) months to complete A larger NuQTM panel of tests is expected to undergo large scale retrospective clinical validations in during 2013.
+- Research Use Only Market - The $NuQ^{\textcircled{B}}$ panel of tests has been released for the RUO market. - In-Vitro Diagnostics Market - CE Marking (Europe): A pilot NuQ[®] panel of 3 tests underwent external third party retrospective clinical validations during 2012 which took approximately nine (9) months to complete.
+A larger NuQ[®] panel of tests commenced large scale retrospective clinical validations in 2013 which will continue during 2014.
 Once the retrospective validations are completed, the tests will be submitted for CE Mark approval.
-We estimate the cost of obtaining CE Marking will be approximately \$500,000 USD. - FDA Approval (U.S.): FDA approval is expected to require longer large scale prospective clinical validation studies and is expected to commence in 2013 and be completed in 2015.
+We estimate the cost of obtaining CE Marking will be approximately \$500,000 USD. - FDA Approval (U.S.): FDA approval is expected to require longer large scale prospective clinical validation studies and is expected to commence in 2014 and be completed in 2016.
 When completed, the data will be submitted to the FDA for U.S. market approval.
 We estimate the cost of obtaining FDA approval will be approximately \$825,000 USD.

-The Company completed initial external testing on a variety of cancers in 2012 based on the Company's NuQTM technology.
-Cancers were selected by medical need and commercial value and large scale retrospective (CE Mark) and prospective (FDA) clinical validation studies for the cancers identified as most promising in the 2012 studies will commence in 2013.
-A rolling pipeline of products for different types of cancers is expected to be produced over the next three (3) to five (5) years
+The Company completed initial external testing on a variety of cancers in 2012-2013 based on the Company's NuQ^(B) technology.
+Cancers were selected by medical need and commercial value and large scale retrospective (CE Mark) and prospective (FDA) clinical validation studies for the cancers identified as most promising in the 2012 studies commenced in 2013.
+A rolling pipeline of products for different types of cancers is expected to be produced over the next three (3) to five (5) years.